-Currently there is no cap and consumers can end up paying up to four time the average retail price, once add-ons such as insurance and extended warranties are taken into account.
+Currently, there is no cap and consumers can end up paying up to four times the average retail price, once add-ons such as insurance and extended warranties are taken into account.

 RTO companies would also not be able to charge more than the average price of three mainstream retailers for the products.

 From 22 February 2019, the sale of extended warranties will be banned at the point of sale.

 Rent to Own (RTO) is a payment system most commonly used for household goods, such as fridges, washing machines and televisions.
 Companies offering this service include BrightHouse, Perfect Home and Buy As You View, but there are many others.